 Indicator W16-Volume of wastewater, excluding trade waste, collected Definition The volume of wastewater, excluding trade waste collected by the utility during the reporting year, in megalitres (ML).
-General supporting notes Non-trade waste wastewater includes: (reported under W18.2) X transfers from the wastewater treatment system.
+General supporting notes Non-trade waste wastewater includes: ✓ domestic wastewater (sewage) and excludes: X trade waste.
+The reported volume includes: ✓ infiltration of groundwater in the wastewater system ✓ stormwater-including stormwater ingress and illegal connections ✓ wastewater collected by the utility or service providers operating infrastructure on behalf of the utility ✓ unmetered volumes-information on estimates should be included in the associated footnote and excludes: X transfers from other utilities, third-party operators and other operational areas (reported under W18.2) x transfers from the wastewater treatment system.

-&lt;sup>2 Lambert A. and Hirner W. (2000): Losses from Water Supply Systems: Standard Terminology and Recommended Performance Measures.
+2 Lambert A. and Hirner W. (2000): Losses from Water Supply Systems: Standard Terminology and Recommended Performance Measures.

-&lt;sup>3 Water Services Association of Australia (2001).
+3 Water Services Association of Australia (2001).
 Benchmarking of Water Losses in Australia.

 Indicator W17-Volume of trade waste collected Definition The volume of trade waste collected by the utility during the reporting year, in megalitres (ML).
 General supporting notes Trade waste includes: ✓ liquid waste generated from any industry, business, trade, or manufacturing processes and excludes: X domestic wastewater X recycled water.
-The reported volume includes: ✓ any volumes of stormwater collected in the trade waste system ✓ trade waste collected by the utility or service providers operating infrastructure on behalf of the utility ✓ unmetered volumes-information on estimates should be included in the associated footnote and excludes: transfers from other utilities, third-party operators and other operational areas (reported under W18.2).
+The reported volume includes: ✓ any volumes of stormwater collected in the trade waste system ✓ trade waste collected by the utility or service providers operating infrastructure on behalf of the utility ✓ unmetered volumes-information on estimates should be included in the associated footnote and excludes: X transfers from other utilities, third-party operators and other operational areas (reported under W18.2).